abhiwand/atk/doc/source/glossary.rst

     Lambda Function

         An anonymous function or function literal in code.
         Lambda functions are used when a method requires a function as an input parameter and the function is coded directly in the method call.

-        Further examples and explanations can be found at this page: :doc:`ds_apir`.
+        Further examples and explanations can be found at this page:
+        :doc:`ds_apir`.

         Related term: :term:`User Functions <Python User Function>`.

-        .. warning:: This term is often used where a :term:`python user function` is more accurate.
+        .. warning:: This term is often used where a :term:`Python user function` is more accurate.
             A key distinction is that the lambda function is not referable by a name.

     Latent Dirichlet Allocation

         From `Wikipedia\: Latent Dirichlet Allocation`_:

-            In natural language processing, latent Dirichlet allocation (LDA) is a generative model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
+            [A] generative model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
             For example, if observations are words collected into documents, it posits that each document is a mixture of a small number of topics and that each word's creation is attributable to one of the document's topics.
-            LDA is an example of a topic model and was first presented as a graphical model for topic discovery by David Blei, Andrew Ng, and Michael Jordan in 2003.
+            |LDA| is an example of a topic model and was first presented as a
+            graphical model for topic discovery by David Blei, Andrew Ng, and Michael Jordan in 2003.

     Least Squares

         A mathematical procedure for finding the best-fitting curve to a given set of points by minimizing the sum of the squares of the offsets ("the residuals") of the points from the curve.
         The sum of the squares of the offsets is used instead of the offset absolute values because this allows the residuals to be treated as a continuous differentiable quantity.
         However, because squares of the offsets are used, outlying points can have a disproportionate effect on the fit, a property which may or may not be desirable depending on the problem at hand.

     list